Table of Contents

 4. Focusing

-Focusing is the action part of work, no matter how hard or boring a task may be.
-Like your physical muscles, you can develop the length and intensity of your attention.
-By using smart working strategies, you can maximize the four to five hours of intensive work your brain can handle in a day.
+Being able to focus effectively is essential for your work and personal life.
+Like your physical muscles, you can also train your attention span.
+By using smart working strategies, you can maximize the four to five hours of focused work your brain can handle in a day.

 Specific focus-related skills include: